byzyworks/tridymake-mscs-edition/README.md

 `@raw` specifies the default format in which the output of `@get` is printed with respect to the amount of compression used, which is none.
 No compression means that the output is printed exactly how it is stored, leaving Tridy "metadata" (the tagset and the type specifier, namely) intact.

-"Raw" format or no compression is necessary for the output to be *two-way*, meaning that it would be possible to plug the output directly back into TridyDB and have it be immediately usable the way it is as a TridyDB database.
+"Raw" format or no compression is necessary for the output to be *two-way*, meaning that it would be possible to plug the output directly back into Tridymake and have it be immediately usable the way it is as a Tridymake database.

 `@raw` conflicts with `@typeless`, `@tagless`, `@trimmed`, `@merged`, and `@final`.